techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 	![](images/24.png)

-1. Click on the **OPTIONS**, select **Enable SSL** and click on the first **Browse...** button to specify the Key Store Location
+1. Click on **OPTIONS** tab, select **Enable SSL** and click on the first **Browse...** button to specify the Key Store Location
 	![](images/25.png)

-1. Change the file extension search criteria to \*.p12 and browse for the *Paho\_Client\_XX-device\_certificate.p12* you have downloaded from IoT Services Cockpit
+1. Change the file extension search criteria to \*.p12 and browse for the *Paho\_Client\_XX-device\_certificate.p12* you have downloaded from IoT Service Cockpit
 	![](images/26.png)

-1. As Key Store Password, specify the client secret you have copied in your notepad.
+1. As Key Store Password, specify the client secret you had copied in your notepad.
 Then click on the second **Browse...** button to locate the Trust Store repository
 	![](images/27.png)

 1. Change the file extension search criteria from \*.jks to \*.\* and go to the folder *\<JRE\_Installation\_Folder\>\jre\lib\security*, in your case it should be *C:\Program Files\Java\jre1.8.0_161\lib\security*.
 Once there, select the file *cacerts* and click **Open**
 	![](images/28.png)

 1. As Trust Store password, simply use the text "**changeit**"
 	![](images/29.png)

 1. Go to the **MQTT** tab and click on **Connect**